TheReverend9/Quartermaster-DiscordBot/README.md

 # Quartermaster-DiscordBot
 A multi-function discord bot on Discord using Discord.py

 The Quartermaster bot aims to help relieve some of the pressure of running a discord server.
-Each function is custom designed for Sea No Evil on Discord.

 Command List: